isleofcode/ember-cordova/pages/addons/events.md

 ### Usage

-Events can be handled in two ways:

-1: **Subscribe Util:** Recommended for most cases.
-The subscribe util will clean up listeners automatically.

-2: **Events:** For more advanced cases, such as consumption in conditionals / functions (e.g. `beforeModel`).

-#### Subscribe Util
+#### Subscribe

-This method will clean up your object's listeners automatically, but can only be used at the top-level of an Ember object (just like `Ember.computed` and `Ember.on`).
-It will fail when placed in functions, for those cases, you will to use events.
+This method will tear down your object's listeners automatically, but can only be used at the top-level of an Ember object (just like `Ember.computed` and `Ember.on`).

+`Subscribe` will fail when placed in functions; for those cases, you will want to use `Evented`.

 **Example usage:**